A month ago, I watched a snippet on Facebook of Family Feud.

 It could only be … Supermarket Sweep!

 The Canadian version of the Price is Right.
-Even though, Supermart Sweep originated from the United States.
+Even though, Supermarket Sweep originated from the United States.
 Minor deal.

 My television selections were comprised of five channels, six on a clear day – and two stations were the same.
-Those who survived Farmer Vision, as it’s coined, will remember the slider on the back of the television.
-And maybe the whats stations were on channels 2 and 6, and channels 5 and 7.
+Those who survived Farmer Vision will remember the slider on the back of our televisions.
+And maybe the what stations were on channels 2 and 6, and channels 5 and 7.
 Good times.

 When I was in college, after a spur of the moment visit from the parents, I collapsed on the couch and miracle of miracles, Supermarket Sweep was on!

 Oh, the massive hair, those massive glasses, the massive memories!

 My older sister Jennifer and I used to watch Supermarket Sweep whenever we had the chance.
 I remember she wrote a letter to compete on the Sweep with mom, but I don’t know if it was ever sent.

 Supermarket Sweep branched from the US to Canada in 1992, and the show ran until 1995.
 With ten-times less the budget and ten-times worse prizes – the Canadian version spewed of Kraft Macaroni and Canadian cheddar.
 The Canadian host was the adorable, single-dimpled, ever-smiling Tino Monté, who would probably grin though a toenail extraction.

 Supermarket Sweep chose three teams from the audience.
 You attended the studio audience with a partner and each team was given a food product.
 Announcer, Dave King, would say, “Who has the Nabob coffee?”
 Congratulations.
 Here’s your geeky Supermarket Sweep fanny pack.
 Plus matching team sweaters!
 Colour choices included faded ocean blue; double-squeezed lemon; barely violet; and baby, baby pink.

 The main point: you and your partner could win “fabulous prizes.”